Arvindprksh/arvindprksh.github.io/_posts/NaturalLanguageProcessing/NLPLabs/Paper_Investigation/Text_Classification/2019-11-19-Learned_in_Translation-Contextualized_Word_Vectors.md

 ---

-This is a brief summary of paper for me to study and organize it, [Learned in Translation: Contextualized Word Vectors (McCann et al. NIPS 2017)](http://papers.nips.cc/paper/7209-learned-in-translation-contextualized-word-vectors) I read and studied.
+This is a brief summary of paper for me to study and organize it, [Learned in Translation: Contextualized Word Vectors (McCann et al., NIPS 2017)](http://papers.nips.cc/paper/7209-learned-in-translation-contextualized-word-vectors) I read and studied.
 {% include MathJax.html %}